 DAVENPORT, Iowa- Quad City leaders are looking at ways to fix the rise of car thefts, and fourth ward alderman Ray Ambrose said the problem may be with the states.

-Ambrose said judges in Iowa and the state supreme court aren't holding criminals accountable enough for what they're doing.
+Ambrose said the State Supreme Court has a history of ruling against the taxpayers of the state, claiming judges in Iowa and the state supreme court aren't holding criminals accountable enough for what they're doing.
 He said cities continue to throw money at the issue of crime, but he says it's not getting any better.
 The crime is getting worse, he said.

 "Redo the wheel, build another bureaucracy to deal with a minimal amount of juvenile criminals.
 I think that's the wrong way to go."